The Rose of Sebastopol

-This time what struck me in biographies of Nightingale were the struggles she had with other women, the jealousies, intimacies and rages.
-By now I had my subject.
-Following my old habit of writing about powerful women acting against the grain of their historical context, my heroine, Rosa, wants to nurse in the Crimea but isn’t accepted by Nightingale.
+By now I was hooked.
+I had potent themes to work on: people with radical ideas and a huge capacity for love, hidden pasts, the private turmoil within public lives.
+Following my old habit of writing about powerful women acting against the grain of their historical context, my heroine, Rosa, wants to nurse in the Crimea but isn’t accepted by Florence Nightingale.
 When Rosa goes missing, her timid cousin, Mariella, has to go after her.
-Leigh Smith Bodichon and Monckton Milnes had given me my themes: women with radical ideas and a huge capacity for love, hidden pasts, the private turmoil within public lives.

 I travelled to Sebastopol and saw the inside of a Russian bastion, stood on the site of the Charge of the Light Brigade, and was staggered by the narrowness of Balaklava Harbour.
 It was late October and the week that had begun warm enough for T shirts became unendurably cold.
 In 1854 the British troops had disembarked in hot sunshine, and were instructed to leave their tents and winter coats on board.
 Within a couple of months they were dying of frost-bite.
 Their generals, for whom planning appeared to be an anathema, hadn’t even bothered to learn about the Crimean weather.